UserHiddenH/battleship-simulator/README.md

-##Battleship — Python Terminal Simulator
+Battleship — Python Terminal Simulator

 A fully-featured Battleship game playable in the terminal, built in Python with no external dependencies.
 Three game modes including an AI vs AI statistical simulation over 100 games.

-🎓 Group project (4 people) — L1 Maths-CS, Université Paris Cité.
+Group project (4 people) — L1 Maths-CS, Université Paris Cité.
 The goal was to reproduce the classic Battleship game as a Python terminal application.